-- 1. To grant in principle approval to South32 Worsley Alumina to construct a bridge overpass on Lower Hotham Road subject to a formal agreement being negotiated to the Council's satisfaction covering such things as construction, design documentation and as constructed drawings, ownership of the structure, asset management and responsible parties, deconstruction and rehabilitation, and any other details required to protect the Shire's interests - 2.
-To conduct public consultation to be satisfied that users of Lower Hotham Road will not be impacted unreasonably by the construction of the bridge overpass.
+- 1. To grant in principle approval to South32 Worsley Alumina to construct a bridge overpass on Lower Hotham Road subject to a formal agreement being negotiated to the Council's satisfaction covering such things as construction, design documentation and as constructed drawings, ownership of the structure, asset management and responsible parties, deconstruction and rehabilitation, and any other details required to protect the Shire's interests. - 2.
+To conduct public consultation to be satisfied that users of Lower Hotham Road will not be impacted.